|

 keep playing and keep doing whatever you have been doing.
 Want to break out

-of it, stop and have a serious look at your life.
+of it, stop and take a serious look at your present life.
 The person playing the

 game is the same person you get out of bed with every morning.

-Being too hard on your self, I think, is natural for us
+Being too hard on yourself?
+I think that it is natural for us

-all to do.
+all to be to self critical.
 We work so hard to become skilled players.
-We know great from
+We know greatness from

 become demoralized.
 Being demoralized is the worse condition to be in when